hashim371/JobResumer-Pro/README.md

 ### Environment Variables

-**This is a critical step for the live application.** The AI features will not work without it.
+**This is a critical step for the live application.** The AI features and Firebase connection will not work without it.

 1. After deploying your project to Vercel, navigate to your project's dashboard.
 2. Go to the **Settings** tab.
 3. Click on **Environment Variables** in the left sidebar.
-4. Create a new variable:
-    *   **Name:** `GEMINI_API_KEY`
-    *   **Value:** Paste the Google AI API key you generated earlier.
-5. Ensure the variable is available for all environments (Production, Preview, and Development).
+4. Add all the variables from your local `.env` file to Vercel's environment variables.
+This includes all `NEXT_PUBLIC_FIREBASE_*` keys and the `GEMINI_API_KEY`.
-6. Save the variable.
-Vercel will automatically redeploy your application with the new environment variable.
+5. Save the variables.
+Vercel will automatically redeploy your application with the new environment variables.

 ---